microsoft/fluentui/packages/react-components/react-search-preview/README.md

 Alternatively, run Storybook locally with:

 1. `yarn start`
-2. Select `react-search` from the list.
+2. Select `react-search-preview` from the list.

 ### Specification